 Make the most of any work placements as some companies use them as a way to recruit future employees.
 They also give you an opportunity to make industry contacts and find out more about the structure of the industry and the skills and qualities that you need for particular jobs.

-Temporary work with a relevant company can also be useful.
-Check firms' websites for details or apply speculatively using a targeted CV and cover letter.
+Temporary work with a relevant company can be useful too and can often be found by applying speculatively.
+Check firms' websites for details and send a targeted CV and cover letter.

 Search for placements and find out more about work experience and internships.